libavg/libavg/sphinxdoc/basenodes.rst

-            textures are deleted and the href is reset to empty in this case, saving some time and making sure there are no references to the node left on the libavg side. :py:attr:`kill` should always be set to :keyword:`True` if the node will not be used after the unlink.
+            textures are deleted and the href is reset to empty in this case, saving some time and making sure there are no references to the node left on the libavg side. :py:attr:`kill` should always be set to :py:const:`True` if the node will not be used after the unlink.